Postie sold to Australian private equity firm Allegro

 Clothing chain Postie has been sold to the Australian private equity firm that owns footwear chains Hannah's and Number One Shoes.

-International retail company Steinhoff International's Australasian arm Greenlit Brands, which owns and operates Postie and Freedom Furniture, along with a handful of other retail chains in Australia and Asia that do not operate in New Zealand, has sold its general merchandise division, including the Postie business, to Allegro Funds, a private equity firm that specialises in company turnarounds.
+Global retail company Steinhoff International's Australasian arm Greenlit Brands, which owns and operates Postie and Freedom Furniture, along with a handful of other retail chains in Australia and Asia that do not operate in New Zealand, has sold its general merchandise division, including the Postie business, to Allegro Funds, a private equity firm that specialises in company turnarounds.

 READ MORE: